FedericoDavid/Earth-bnb/README.md

+## Project Description 🚀
+An a Airbnb clone, made with clever programmer and a few modification acording the last update of the website.

+## Technologies used
+I use React JS, Material UI and Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: